 How to make vegetarian quinoa sushi

-When making quinoa for other recipes, I usually advise a 1:2 ratio of quinoa to water.
-However, for this recipe we want the quinoa to be more sticky (almost like sushi rice) so we’re going to use about a 1:2.5 ratio.
+When making quinoa for other recipes, I usually advise a 1:2 ratio of quinoa to water so it’s nice and fluffy.
+However, for this recipe we want the quinoa to be more sticky (almost like sushi rice) so we’re going to use about a 1:2.5 ratio of quinoa to water.

 - First things first, add the quinoa to a pot with the water and bring to a boil.
 Cover and let simmer for about 20 minutes or until all liquid has been absorbed.

 - Once it’s done, add in the rice vinegar and let cool off while we prepare the veggies.